 Each student is part of a tutor group and most groups stay together with the same tutor from Year 7-11.
 The daily registration period between 7.55am and 8.10am, is designed to develop the student-tutor relationship.
 Assemblies for each year group are held weekly.
 Students have a homework planner and we ask you to sign this each week.
 Parents’ evenings, written reports and our annual Review Day, help provide a more detailed insight into each student’s achievements.
 The tutor or the Head of Year are easily contactable and will endeavour to support you and your child as they progress through the school.
 The tutor system continues into the Sixth Form.

 We have high expectations of students' behaviour and discipline and as they progress through the school we encourage them to take responsibility for their studies and to share in promoting our values.
-Our sanctions are firm but fair and our rewards schemes include a merit system and an Enterprise Passport, which recognise academic success, a strong work ethic and enterprise skills.
+Our sanctions are firm but fair and our rewards schemes include a House system, a merit system and an Enterprise Passport, which recognise academic success, a strong work ethic and enterprise skills.
 Every year, many students are rewarded for their efforts in our annual Awards Evening at The Cliffs Pavilion.

 We have a clear uniform policy, which we work hard to enforce.
 It has been designed to be comfortable, practical and affordable.
 The Sixth Form do not wear a uniform but are asked to adhere to a dress code.

 Attendance is vital to success at school.
-In line with new government guidelines, holidays during term time are not allowed and leave of absence for holiday purposes can no longer be applied for.
+In line with government guidelines, holidays during term time are not allowed and leave of absence for holiday purposes can no longer be applied for.
 When a child is unwell, parents are asked to contact the school immediately.
 The Attendance Officer is Mrs Kate England and she can be contacted on 01702 545771, extension 3209.

 Potential responsibilities for students